aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 }
 ```

-This module simply looks up the `GovernanceParamter` values, and treats them as the amount of octas to send to two recipients.
+This module simply looks up the `GovernanceParameter` values, and treats them as the amount of octas to send to two recipients.

 Lastly, the manifest has been updated with the new version number: